Agent Overview

 : SubAgent tool execution startstool-result

-: SubAgent tool execution completes
+: SubAgent tool execution completeserror

 Markdown Formatting